-On May 24, 2017, Applicant responded to the SOR.
+On June 7, 2017, Applicant responded to the SOR.
 HE 3.
-On June 21, 2017, Department Counsel was ready to proceed.
-On June 22, 2017, the case was assigned to me.
-On October 19, 2017, the Defense Office of Hearings and Appeals (DOHA) issued a notice of hearing, setting the hearing for October 30, 2017.
+On August 15, 2017, Department Counsel was ready to proceed.
+On August 28, 2017, the case was assigned to me.
+On November 8, 2017, the Defense Office of Hearings and Appeals (DOHA) issued a notice of hearing, setting the hearing for December 1, 2017.
 HE 1.
 Applicant's hearing was held as scheduled.

-Department Counsel offered 1 exhibit; Applicant offered 25 exhibits; there were no objections; and all proffered exhibits were admitted into evidence.
+Department Counsel offered two exhibits; Applicant did not offer any exhibits; there were no objections; and all proffered exhibits were admitted into evidence.
 Tr.
-10-13; GE 1; AE A-AE Y. On October 31, 2017, Applicant provided one exhibit, which was admitted without objection.
-AE Z. On November 6, 2017, DOHA received a copy of the hearing transcript.
-On November 16, 2017, the record closed.
-Tr.
-51.
+14-15; GE 1-2.
+On December 18, 2017, DOHA received a copy of the hearing transcript.

 The Director of National Intelligence (DNI) issued Security Executive Agent Directive 4, establishing in Appendix A the National Security Adjudicative Guidelines for Determining Eligibility for Access to Classified Information or Eligibility to Hold a Sensitive Position (AGs), which he made applicable to all covered individuals who require initial or continued eligibility for access to classified information or eligibility to hold a sensitive position on or after June 8, 2017.
-The new AGs supersede the previous AGs, and I have evaluated Applicant's security clearance eligibility under the new AGs.
+The new AGs supersede the previous AGs, and I have evaluated Applicant's security clearance eligibility under the new AGs.1